-At Intelligent Business Transfer we have seen the sale value of businesses increase by 4.8% in the past year.
+At Intelligent we have seen the sale value of businesses increase by 4.8% in the past year.
 The healthy selling climate looks set to continue with the experts predicting that the UK will be the fastest growing advanced economy in 2017.

 Here are the five main reasons to sell in 2017:

-1. Entrepreneur relief tax, for now
+1. Entrepreneur relief tax - for now

 3. More buyers in the market = increased sale valuation

-While small business owners may struggle to access finance to grow their own business, banks always look more favourably upon loans for business acquisitions.
+While small business owners may struggle to access finance to grow their own business, banks always look more favourably on loans for business acquisitions.
 Banks consider loans for acquisitions as a more secure investment due to the trading history of your business.
 Between 50% and 60% of all business buyers borrow money from a bank to finance the purchase of a business.

 4. More corporate buyers looking to acquire prime high street locations

 We have also witnessed a rise in the number of corporations looking to acquire smaller businesses.
 As competition for prime retail locations increases, especially in the convenience and licensed industries, more corporations are looking to expand their portfolio by acquiring small businesses.
 The access to finance at low interest rates also increases the amount of money that these types of businesses can access for acquisitions.

 If you’ve been operating for at least three years, you will have successfully navigated and survived the recession years, which proved to be some of the hardest years small businesses have seen in the UK.
 Many business owners will see this is a massive plus and the right buyer will be able to see the opportunity that your business will provide in a growing economy.

 How to capitalise on the favourable selling conditions